NolaacVinvil/Beat-Visualiser/README.md

-# Beat-Visualiser
+# Beat Visualiser
 Python based app for visualising audio.
+Useful as a background for your room.

 # Setup and controls